 The Data Model exposed by an OData Service defines a contract between the OData service and its clients.
 Services are allowed to extend their model only to the degree that it does not break existing clients.
-Breaking changes, such as removing properties or changing the type of existing properties, require that a new service version is provided at a different service root URL for the new model.
+Breaking changes, such as removing properties, changing the type of existing properties, or adding or removing key properties, require that a new service version is provided at a different service root URL for the new model, or that the service version its metadata using the Core.SchemaVersion annotation, defined in [OData-VocCore].

-The following Data Model additions are considered safe and do not require services to version their entry point.
+Services that version their metadata MUST support version-specific requests according to the SchemaVersion header.
+The following Data Model additions are considered safe and do not require services to version their entry point or schema.